 Now that this project has been completed, digitization work continues at SDASM.
 Because standards and workflows were established during “Preserving Our Aerospace Heritage,” digitization is easier and can be done at a much faster pace.
 With many more assets to digitize, the treasures of the Archive will now be available to the public, the world over for many years to come.

 In addition to digitizing our archival material, we have started phase two of our project, which includes the cataloging and photographing of our curatorial collection objects.
 These objects are currently cataloged in the PastPerfect collection software, but this index lacks standard subject terms and is not up to date.
-We will re-index the objects using a standard vocabulary that will make the collection much easy to search.
-In addition, we will photograph all of the objects and put the images online for the public to enjoy.
-High resolution images of the objects and their associated metadata will be stored in the DAMS, which will upload the photos to Flickr.
+We are currently re-indexing the objects using a standard vocabulary that will make the collection much more easy to search.
+In addition, we are photographing all of the objects and putting the images online for the public to enjoy.
+High resolution images of the objects and their associated metadata are being stored in the DAMS, which are then pushed to Flickr.

 As of Fall of 2017, we have uploaded close over 300 images of our Curatorial objects and paintings to Flickr, which can be seen HERE.